dmitry-vorobiev/kaggle-global-wheat-detection/info/DATA.md

 ### Run script

 It will produce `out.num_images` new images and save them in `out.dir`.
-Each generated images should have filename such as `0c3d9007c_1.jpg`, where part before `_` is the original filename.
+Each generated image should have filename such as `0c3d9007c_1.jpg`, where the part before `_` is the original filename.

 ```shell script
 python src/generate_data.py model.alpha=(0.1, 0.33) \